"It's all one great big bloody mire." ~ Inspector Erlendur Sviensson, Jar City

 Femme Fatales Collection, Algiers, Dishonored Lady, The Strange Woman, Pop Flix, 2009

-Even a cursory look at this trio, all of whom came to prominence in the 1920's, shows some common threads underlying the fabric of their successes, as well as that of their enduring legacies.
+Even a cursory look at this trio, all of whom came to prominence in the 1920s and 1930s, shows some common threads underlying the fabric of their successes, as well as that of their enduring legacies.
 All three had German-Austrian connections, all were dancers in their youth, and all were creative in multiple fields.
 They were all sexually independent, in non-traditional ways.

 History has been kind to Mary Louise Brooks, the iconic film star with the famous hairdo (although she wasn't the first to bob her hair, hers was the most influential example.)
 The Criterion release of Pandora's Box includes a book, a filmed documentary and an interview with Louise when she was in her seventies.
 Pandora's Box was shot in Berlin at the height of its post-war decadence.
 Silent film acting has its own set of conventions, some of which seem a little creaky now, but Brooks' portrayal of Lulu remains fresh, striking and (here's that word again) modern.
 This is a fantastic set, one of the best DVD packages I've ever seen.
 The interview with Brooks showed her to be a still fascinating woman, with all her independence and fire intact.
 Her book of essays, Lulu in Hollywood remains the definitive text on Hollywood in the twenties and thirties.
 Her sexual exploits with numerous partners are legendary.
 Her later days were spent living alone (by choice) and contributing to The George Eastman House film archives studies.